THE FOLLOWING ARE EXTRACTS FROM THE MEATH CHRONICLE & RELATE TO

 The ultimate losers laboured under two severe handicaps.
 First, they had quite a number of young and inexperienced players in action.
 Secondly, they were up against an unusually heavy and .big side.
 The longer the game went on the greater the toll that was taken of Carlanstown’s stamina.
 It is very doubtful if they were a fully fit team taking the field.

+To a neutral observer there is a question mark after Sunday’s victors.
 It is an invaluable asset to have a star of Gerry McArdle’s magnitude, but almost depending on one player for victory is, if a mixed metaphor will be forgiven, a horse of another colour.
 Nevertheless, there are possibilities about this “Drums” side.
 They have plenty of weight, a fair lot of dash, several good fielders, a number of solid workers and plenty of tenacity of purpose.
 They will not be easily overcome.

 Carlanstown, forced to give away a lot of weight, adopted poor tactics indeed.
 They did a lot of “bunching” which, of course, played right into the hands of the opposition.